canonical/cloud-init/doc/rtd/reference/cli.rst

   events.
 * :command:`show`: show time-ordered report of the cost of operations during each boot stage.
-* :command:`boot`: show timestamps from kernel initialisation, kernel finish initialisation, and ``cloud-init`` start.
+* :command:`boot`: show timestamps from kernel initialization, kernel finish initialization, and ``cloud-init`` start.

 .. _cli_clean: